Who Needs Assessment Tests?

 - If you took an Assessment Test prior to July 1, 2001, that test is no longer valid.

-- If you have already taken an English or Math class with a satisfactory grade of 'C' or better, then you need not and cannot retake the test in that area.
+- If you have already taken an English or Math class with a satisfactory grade of 'C' or better, then you need not retake the test in that area.

 - If you did not take an English or Math class then you are free to enroll in any class that does not have an English or Math prerequisite.

-- If you want to take a class with an English or Math prerequisite, you must take the Assessment Test.
+- If you want to take a class with an English or Math prerequisite and you do not have any English or Math classes on your record, you must take the Assessment Test.

 Some students transferring from another college will be required to test depending on various factors.